Burmese Pulao by Shireen Anwer

 First of all, add boiled chicken, salt, black pepper powder, green capsicum, carrot, cucumber, lettuce, mayonnaise & mix them well.

-Olive Pan Fish Recipe
+White Fish Curry Recipe

 Italian Cream Soda